Things to know about avalanches, what causes them and how to stay safe

 What were some recent avalanches?

+The heli-skiers are believed to be dead after being swept away and buried Tuesday afternoon near the skiing community of Girdwood, about 40 miles (64 kilometers) south of Anchorage.
+Heli-skiing is a type of backcountry skiing that involves using a helicopter to access remote areas and slopes of fresh snow.

-If the three deaths are confirmed from the Tuesday afternoon avalanche near the skiing community of Girdwood, about 40 miles (60 kilometers) south of Anchorage, it would be the deadliest in the country since three climbers were killed in Washington’s Cascade Mountains in 2023.
+If the three men’s deaths are confirmed, it would be the deadliest in the country since three climbers were killed in Washington’s Cascade Mountains in 2023.

+Experts said it is highly unlikely the helicopter triggered the avalanche because the vibration or noise from it doesn’t release enough force.

 Prior to this week, 15 people had been killed across the U.S. by avalanches this winter: 10 backcountry skiers and snowboarders, four people on snow machines and a ski patroller, according to the Colorado Avalanche Information Center.